-Pulsed Modulation PHYk
+Pulsed Modulation PHY

-The Pulsed Modulation PHY enables moderate data rate from 1 Mbit/s up to few 100 Mbit/s.
-The main approach is to achieve higher data rates by increasing the optical clock rate but keeping spectral efficiency moderate.
-This is required e.g. in uplink scenarios where power efficiency is important and for many applications in the Internet of Things (IoT).
-PAM modulation with variable data rates is defined in Table 1.
+The Pulsed Modulation PHY enables moderate data rate from 1 Mbit/s up to some 100 Mbit/s.
+The main approach is to achieve high data rates by using a high optical clock rate while keeping spectral efficiency low.
+This approach offers significantly higher reach where power efficiency is an important factor, e.g. in uplink scenarios, industrial wireless and in the Internet of Things (IoT).
+PAM modulation with variable rates is used, together with 8B10B line coding and a Reed-Solomon forward error correction (FEC) scheme with high code rate.
+The numerology is defined in Table 1.
 Controlled by higher layers, the PM PHY includes means to adapt the data rate to varying channel conditions i) by varying the optical clock rates and ii) by varying the modulation and coding scheme.
 In Table 1, only i) is considered.